 What we are looking for in judges with professional detection experience:

-What NACSW is looking for in judges is a person who has trained, certified and professionally handled a detection dog for at least 5 years in the categories described in the application (see link below).
-Whose experience and training has provided an understanding of how scent works in different environments and conditions.
-A person who can judge each dog taking in consideration the vision statement of NACSW in which a world where every dog and dog lover finds joy and a deeper bond through the activity and sport of K9 Nose Work.
+What NACSW is looking for in judges is a person who has trained, certified and professionally handled a detection dog for at least 5 years in Narcotics, Explosives, Arson, Accelerant, or HRD, whose experience and training has provided an understanding of how scent works in different environments and conditions.
+Judges will be expected to adhere to the standards and guidelines set forth by NACSW for K9 Nose Work trials.

 Why someone may not be selected: